remijaoui/remijaoui.github.io/_pages/teaching.md

 ## Teaching assistant in the University of Freiburg (2021-2022)

-* Teaching assistant fo the course Bewertete Körper.
+* Fall 2021: Teaching assistant fo the course Bewertete Körper.
-* Exercise sessions for the course Logik für Studierende der Informatik.
+* Fall 2021: Exercise sessions for the course Logik für Studierende der Informatik.